hmbjorkevoll/frontend-mentor/socialproof_frontendmentor-main/README.md

 # Frontend Mentor - Social proof section solution

 This is a solution to the [Social proof section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents